FarmBot-Docs/farmbot-developers/v15/python/functions/advanced.md

 **Executes a sequence based on a conditional statement**.

+{%
+include callout.html
+type="info"
+content="The conditional statement will be evaluated by the FarmBot device rather than your Python code."
+%}

 ```python
 # If the soil moisture sensor reading is greater than 500, execute the "Water Plant" sequence
 fb.if_statement("Soil Moisture", ">", 500, then_sequence_name="Water Plant", named_pin_type="Sensor")
 ```

+`named_pin_type` options include "Sensor" and "Peripheral".

 {%
 include callout.html